Translate

 FA-84 F-16AS FAB/31 Sqn 10 Wing.

 Two F-16Ds arrived from the TurAF/Öncel filo 4/cuAJU at Mürted airbase.
-This was the first Turkish Air Force squadron to receive the F-16Cs and D's as the training squadron or Öncel.
-In 1999, it was later re-designated the 143rd Sqn.
+This was the first Turkish Air Force squadron to receive the F-16Cs and Ds as a training squadron, known as Öncel.
+In 1999, it was later redesignated the 143rd Sqn.

-Interestingly, in the same year as Ample Train 1993, the base became known as Akinci airbase; many years later, with its strategic position just Northeast of Ankara, it became the centre of the failed 2016 coup d'etat attempt.
+Interestingly, in the same year as Ample Train 1993, the base became known as Akinci airbase.
+Many years later, with its strategic position just Northeast of Ankara, it became the centre of the failed 2016 coup attempt.

 86-0196 F-16D TurAF/Öncel Filo 4 cuAJU.